kkai/web-source/content/post/2012-07-07-phd-thesis-sources-on-github.md

 ***
-Please feel free to use it as a thesis template, attribution would be apprecitated ;)
+Please feel free to use it as a thesis template, attribution would be appreciated ;)

 ***
 Please share if you make improvements, there